New Hanover High School

-New Hanover High School is a high school located in downtown Wilmington, North Carolina.
+New Hanover High School is a high school in downtown Wilmington, North Carolina.
 New Hanover High is the oldest existing high school in Wilmington.
-The original building was designed by William J. Wilkins.
-Construction started in 1919, and was completed in 1922.
-New Hanover High underwent a complete renovation at the start of the 21st century.
 It is a part of New Hanover County Schools.

 New Hanover is the most diverse high school in New Hanover County.
-The school's ethnicity is 50% Caucasian, 43% African-American, 5% Hispanic and 2% of other ethnic classification.
-The school has an enrollment of 1,721 students & staff of 930 people.
+The school's ethnicity is 50% Caucasian, 43% African American, 5% Hispanic, and 2% of other ethnic classification.
+The school has an enrollment of 1,721 students and a staff of 930.

+History

+The original school building was designed by William J. Wilkins.
+Construction started in 1920, and was completed in 1922.
+New Hanover High underwent a complete renovation at the start of the 21st century.

+On Aug.
+29, 2021, a student was shot and wounded and another student was arrested during a physical fight.

 Sports

-The tradition of Wildcat Athletics is exemplified in the 30 North Carolina High School Athletic Association (NCHSAA) State Championships.
-These include 14 Boys Basketball, 5 Baseball, 4 Football, 3 Boys Tennis, 3 Softball, and 3 Boys Golf.
+The tradition of Wildcat Athletics is exemplified in having won over 30 North Carolina High School Athletic Association (NCHSAA) State Championships: 14 boys basketball, 5 baseball, 4 football, 3 boys tennis, 3 softball, and 3 boys golf.

 In popular culture

-The high school's gym was featured in a season 4 episode of the TV series One Tree Hill when the Tree Hill Ravens played their state semifinal game vs. Verona.
+The high school's gym was featured in a season 4 episode of the TV series One Tree Hill when the Tree Hill Ravens played their state semi-final game vs. Verona.
 It was also featured in the 1987 film Hiding Out, 1989 film Dream a Little Dream, and in the film Blue Velvet.